e11938258/InDMP/README.md

 ## How to run

-If PostgreSQL and Keycloak setup are running, you can firstly build the InDMP application using the following command in terminal:
+If PostgreSQL and Keycloak setup are running, you must firstly build the InDMP application using the following command in terminal:

 ```console
 > mvn clean package
 ```

-and then run:
+and then run it:

 ```console
 > java -jar target/indmp-app-1.0.0.jar